On the Topic of the Top-tronic

 Source: Info-Markt Ratgeber (German Office Equipment Catalogs) Editions 1984-85, 1986-87.

-The Hermes Top-tronic 51 with external display screen and the Hermes Super 40, are listed (in Info-markt Ratgeber 1984-85) as manufactured by Hermes Precisa Deutchland GmbH, however I suspect the Japanese (Towa) were involved.
+The Hermes Top-tronic 51 with external display screen and the Hermes Super 40, are listed (in Info-markt Ratgeber 1984-85) as manufactured by Hermes Precisa Switzerland, however I suspect the Japanese (Towa) may have been involved behind the scenes.

 Hermes 60/61 full size electronic typewriters (with Video and Teletex options) are listed (in Info-markt Ratgeber 1986-87) as manufactured by Hermes Precisa Switzerland, however it’s clear Olivetti were involved.